dm-uporov/dakker/README.md

 }
 ```

-You can include dependency to scope with annotation ```@DakkerScope```.
+You can include dependencies to scope with the annotation ```@DakkerScope```.
 Parameter ```scopeId: Int``` is scope identifier.
-If you annotate class declaration you have to define specific provider while dakker initialization.
+When you annotate the class declaration you have to define specific provider while dakker initialization.
 ```kotlin
 @DakkerScope(scopeId = Constants.SECOND_SCOPE_ID)
 class AnotherInteractor()
 ```

-Either you can annotate specific constructor of dependency.
-It means that you don't need to define specific provider.
+Either you can annotate specific constructor of dependency, thus you don't need to define specific provider.
-If you have constructor params you will have to provide only dependencies that are not provided yet in this scope (or in the parent scope).
+If you have constructor parameters you have to provide only dependencies that are not provided yet in this scope (or in the parent scope).
 ```isSinglePerScope: Boolean``` marks your dependency as single per scope (if ```true``` (by default)) or as factored (if ```false```).
 ```kotlin
 class ThirdInteractor